-Especially if you have a family and your net worth is in excess of 2 million, setting up a trust is one of the most important things you can do for your loved ones.
+Especially if you have a family and a substantial net worth, setting up a trust is one of the most important things you can do for your loved ones.
 A trust is something that can help you accomplish your financial goals such as managing assets, controlling the distribution of your estate, minimizing estate tax or protecting your property.
 A trust can come in many forms, which are all designed for meeting various specific goals.
-Some people even choose to leave their life insurance policy in a trust because of the estate planning benefits.
 With so many complex aspects of the trust, it is wise to have legal & tax advice from an estate planning attorney.

 It’s important to consider setting up a trust if you have assets that you want to be left in the proper hands after you pass away, because trusts provide many estate planning benefits.
 They can be quite beneficial during your lifetime too.
 They can be used to reduce estate taxes, protect assets from potential creditors, circumvent the time and expense of probating your will, preserve assets for minor children until they are grown, create investment pools that can be managed by professional money managers, support you if you are incapacitated, shift part of your income tax burden to beneficiaries in lower tax brackets, provide benefits for charity and protect your assets.

 The three main types of trusts – they are the living trust or the revocable trust, the irrevocable trust and the testamentary trust, which all have their own special characteristics.